pwnerblu/crystalr1n/README.md

 # usage

+if you downloaded it for the first time, before running crystalr1n, set permissions

+`chmod +x crystalr1n`

 `./crystalr1n [ipados 17.7.x ipsw from ipad 6] [ipados 18.x ipsw from ipad 7]`

 # known issues:

-touch screen will not work after the restore. and yes 18.x has been ported many months ago to the ipad 6, but i decided to make a script that makes a restorable 18 ipsw for ipad 6.
+touch screen will not work after the restore. and yes, 18.x has been ported many months ago to the ipad 6, but i decided to make a script that makes a restorable 18 ipsw for ipad 6.